 Tests that you may have during your evaluation include:

 You will get detailed information about your evaluation and the testing after they are scheduled.
-After you complete your evaluation, your test results and other information will be reviewed by a committee to determine if you are a good candidate for a heart transplant and in need of one at this time.
-If you are accepted into Cleveland Clinic’s heart transplant program, your information will be forwarded to the Ohio Solid Organ Transplant Consortium (OSOTC) for approval.
+After you complete your evaluation, your test results and other information will be reviewed by a committee to determine if you need a transplant at this time and anticipated to benefit from a transplant.
 Your insurance company must also approve the transplant.
 After you are fully approved for a transplant, you will be placed on the United Network for Organ Sharing (UNOS) national waiting list.

 Step 3: Waiting for transplant